grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 ![account token view](./images/04-Token/account-api-token-view.png)

 ## Organization API token
-An organization-level API token provides API access to your organization with k6.
+An organization API token provides organization-wide API access with k6.
+It's intended for actions that are not tied to a specific user like running tests from a CI platform.
 To generate a token, go to **Organization settings** and select **API token**.
 From there you can create, see, and regenerate the tokens.
-Maximum amount of tokens an organization can create is 5.
+Maximum amount of tokens an organization can create by default is 5.

+Note that when using an organization API token you must always specify the project the test runs will be created under.
+Learn how to set the `Project ID` [here](https://k6.io/docs/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#running-tests-under-a-different-project-than-your-default-one).

 ![organization token view](./images/04-Token/organization-api-token-view.png)